Make every day Cyber Monday with EasyAsk

 With the holiday season in sight, it’s time to capitalize on new search and merchandising technology and take advantage of what is sure to be an excellent e-retail season.
 This season is poised to top last year’s $56 billion threshold.
 According to the U.S. Census Bureau News, online retail spending neared $97.5 billion for Q2 2016, an increase of 4.5% over Q1 2016 and up 15.8% percent versus the same time period a year ago, strong indicators that this holiday season will break all records.

-Let’ take a step-by-step look at how you can improve your eCommerce website to increase your conversions and grow your revenue.
+Let’ take a step-by-step look at how you can improve your website to increase your conversions and drive eCommerce revenue.

 The first step is for people to find you